GiacomoLaw/ifchecklist/README.md

 # IF-Checklist
 Checklists for Infinite Flight.

-This website is based on the [Simple Website Template](https://github.com/GiacomoLaw/simple-website-template) by Giacomo Lawrance.
+This website is based on the [Simple Website Template](https://github.com/GiacomoLaw/simple-website-template) by the author, Giacomo Lawrance.

-## Todo
-- [ ] Add favicon
-- [ ] Improve look